bassemZohdy/AI-Software-Development/README.md

 - Missing API key: set `TAVILY_API_KEY` in `.env` for internet search.
 - Validation fails: ensure the required files for your `project_size` exist.
 - UI cannot connect: confirm `langgraph dev` is running and reachable from Deep Agents UI.
+  If you used the helper scripts, logs are in `./logs/`.

 ## License
 MIT (see `pyproject.toml`).